Explained: Why Elon Musk's X is suing Centre over ‘unlawful’ content blocking via Sahyog Portal

 What is the Sahyog Portal?

-The Sahyog Portal is an initiative developed by the Ministry of Home Affairs (MHA) to enhance cooperation between government agencies and social media intermediaries to create a safer cyberspace.
+The Sahyog Portal is an initiative to enhance cooperation between government agencies and social media intermediaries to create a safer cyberspace.
 It was designed to facilitate the reporting and removal of unlawful content online, as well as streamline data requests from law enforcement agencies.

 The portal allows collaboration between authorized agencies from the Central and state governments to work together with social media platforms to address cybercrime effectively.